yaniv-shulman/rsklpr/README.md

 This library is useful to perform robust locally weighted regression (similar to [LOESS](https://en.wikipedia.org/wiki/Local_regression)) in Python when:
 1. There are no particular assumptions on the underlying function except that it is "reasonably smooth".
 In particular, you don't know which parametric model to specify or if an appropriate model exists.
 1. There are no particular assumptions on the type and intensity of noise present.
+Note that the estimator is biased if the data has non-Gaussian density around the mean.
+However, it works very well in practice if the data is not very dense.
+Use LOESS if you have very dense data.
 1. There are no particular assumptions on the presence of outliers and their extent.
 1. You may want to predict in locations not explicitly present in the dataset but also not too far from existing observations or far outside the areas where observations exist.